HEAT PUMP

 Let's take a heat pump with an average coefficient of performance of 3.5, and a gas boiler with an annual efficiency of 97%.

-At maximum load, a 10 kW heat pump has a COP of 2.3 rather than 3.5 so it will consume 10kW/2.3 = 4.34kW of electricity from the grid.
+At maximum load, a A heat pump with a power of 10kW does not have a COP of 3.5 but rather of 2.3 so it will consume 10kW/2.3 = 4.34kW of electricity from the grid.

 The gas boiler of the same power 10kW, with its efficiency of 95%would consume 10/0.95 or 10.52kW.